-Welcome to Day 3 of The 12 Days of Christmas at Hezzi-D's Books and Cooks!
-Yesterday I shared a list of 30+ Homemade Holiday Gifts.
-Today I'm participating in Sunday Supper where our theme is Gifts From the Kitchen!
-I absolutely love giving homemade gifts during the holidays so this is the perfect post for the third day of Christmas.
-I think homemade gifts are a personalized gift that comes straight from the heart.
-While I enjoy make crafts and bath items, food items are really what I love to give.
+I absolutely love giving homemade gifts during the holidays so this is the perfect post for the third day of Christmas.ย I think homemade gifts are a personalized gift that comes straight from the heart.ย ย While I enjoy make crafts and bath items, food items are really what I love to give.

-Today I'm sharing my Lemon Ginger Marmalade.
-I'm sure everyone knows by now how much I love canning.
-While I do most of my canning June-September, there are some things you are able to can year round.
-Lemon Ginger Marmalade is one of them!
-Lemons and ginger are readily available in the market all year long.
-Trust me...if I can get them at my market this time of year, so can you.
+Today I’m sharing my Lemon Ginger Marmalade.ย ย I’m sure everyone knows by now how much I love canning.ย ย While I do most of my canning June-September, there are some things you are able to can year round.

-I chose to make Lemon Ginger Marmalade because the flavors remind me of the holiday.
-The tartness of the lemon with the ginger spice and sweetness of the actual marmalade makes for an incredible spread.
-It's a simple marmalade to make as well.
-Prep time took me about 20 minutes which is pretty short in the world of canning.
+I chose to make Lemon Ginger Marmalade because the flavors remind me of the holiday.ย ย The tartness of the lemon with the ginger spice and sweetness of the actual marmalade makes for an incredible spread.

-This marmalade is simply delicious on morning scones or toast.
-It's also really good served on a cracker with cream cheese.
-The bright yellow color makes it perfect to serve at holiday parties as well.
-I made 6 jars of this marmalade and I plan on giving one to my mom, one to my brother, one to someone at work, and using one at my holiday party.
-The other two I'm keeping for myself!
+This marmalade is simply delicious on morning scones or toast.ย ย It’s also really good served on a cracker with cream cheese.ย The bright yellow color makes it perfect to serve at holiday parties as well.
+I made 6 jars of this marmalade and I plan on giving one to my mom, one to my brother, one to someone at work, and using one at my holiday party.ย The other two I’m keeping for myself!

 So if you are looking for a unique and delicious Gift From the Kitchen this holiday season, think about making this bright and fun Lemon Ginger Marmalade.